 Financial Factors Around Reopening

-Of course, we hope Disney wouldn’t open the parks back up until it’s safe to do so, but with the financial strain being put on the company, you can be sure they have taken whatever measures possible to expedite that opening and making it safe for guests again.
+Of course, Disney wouldn’t have opened the parks back up until it’s safe to do so, but with the financial strain being put on the company, you can be sure they have taken whatever measures possible to expedite that opening and making it safe for guests again.

 Quite frankly, Disney is in trouble financially, at least in the short-term.
 Disney has already commented that they were expecting to lose hundreds of millions of dollars from the Asian park closures in Q2, but that was before Disney World and Disneyland closed too.
 Last year in Q2 Disney had $6.1 Billion in revenue in the Parks, Experiences and Products division of the company.